-Siemens type SDV7 distribution circuit breaker is precision built equipment designed to function efficiently under normal operating conditions.
+Siemens type SDV7-AR distribution circuit breaker is precision built equipment designed to function efficiently under normal operating conditions.
 It is designed and manufactured to operate within the parameters established in IEEE C37, IEC 62271-100, and NEMA standards for distribution circuit breakers.
 Performance requirements of these standards have been met or exceeded by these designs.
 Specific standards which apply include:

-- IEEE Std C37.04 Ratings and Requirements for AC High-Voltage Circuit Breakers - IEEE Std C37.09 Standard Test Procedures for AC High-Voltage Circuit Breakers - NEMA SG-4 Alternating Current High-voltage Circuit Breakers. - IEC 62271-100 High-voltage switchgear and controlgear - Part 100: Alternating-current circuit-breakers
+- IEEE Std.
+C37.04 Ratings and Requirements for AC High-Voltage Circuit Breakers - IEEE Std.
+C37.09 Standard Test Procedures for AC High-Voltage Circuit Breakers - IEEE Std.
+C37.20-7 Guide for Testing Switchgear Rated Up to 52 kV for Internal Arcing Faults - NEMA SG4 Alternating Current High-Voltage Circuit Breakers. - IEC 62271-100 High-voltage switchgear and controlgear Part 100: Alternating-current circuit-breakers

-The instructions included in this instruction manual are provided to aid in obtaining longer and more economical service from your Siemens type SDV7 distribution circuit breaker.
+The instructions included in this instruction manual are provided to aid you in obtaining longer and more economical service from your Siemens type SDV7-AR distribution circuit breaker.
 For proper installation and operation, this information should be distributed to your operators and engineers.

 By carefully following these instructions, difficulties should be avoided.
-However, these instructions are not intended to cover all details or variations that may be encountered in connection with the installation, operation and maintenance of this equipment.
+However, these instructions are not intended to cover all details of variations that may be encountered in connection with the installation, operation and maintenance of this equipment.